 The Annual General Meeting:-

-The Annual General Meeting be held in February each year with 28 days notification to the members.
+The Annual General Meeting should be held in February each year with 28 days notification to the members.
+In unforeseen or exceptional circumstances the Annual General Meeting could be held at a later date providing this was no longer than fourteen months after the previous AGM and was before May.
 The meeting will commence with reports by The Chairman, The Secretary and The Treasurer.
 At this point ALL committee members stand down to the floor of the meeting.
 The meeting is then conducted by The President.
 The committee are then elected, Chairman, Secretary, Treasurer and up to four other members.
 The President is to be elected every three years and will be eligible to attend committee meetings but with no voting rights.
 All nominations for committee positions are to be properly proposed and seconded.
 In the event of there being more than one proper nomination for any committee position there will be a vote among the club members present, most votes wins.
 The AGM will conclude with any other business.

 Extraordinary General Meeting:-